 The purpose of foam rolling is to speed up muscle recovery and remove the trigger points.
 Foam rolling is a form of self-myofascial release.
 It is a kind of sports massage for the muscles that is used by many athletes.
 With this, certain exercises can be performed better because the range of motion is improved, resulting in muscles of a better quality.
-In this blog I explain all the advantages and how the use of a foam roller.
+In this blog I explain the top 10 benefits of foam rolling and how the use of a foam roller.

 Why foam rolling?